lawrenceyoon/Restaurant-Reservation-Project/README.md

 ## Context

 This project is a monorepo (both client and backend folders under same directory) that was built on my own to demonstrate my knowledge of a full-stack application.
 Properly routed to the API backend, it does all CRUDL (create, read, update, delete, list) following best RESTful API practices.
 This project (had a blast creating this), taught me key concepts on how the front-end connects to the back-end, how API calls are made as a request to the backend, and received as a response in the client.
+I made 4 relational databases: for development, testing, preview, and production.

 ## Steps